novix-sa/Pyplan/docs/User Guide/Visualization.md

 `Index Sync` is a powerful toll when working with tables and graphs sharing dimensions.
 Pyplan **synchronizes** **shared dimensions** among objects presented in an interface.
-For instance, on the following example ***total cost Information*** is presented as a table and as a graph and as all of it dimensions are synchronised.
+For instance, on the following example ***total cost Information*** is presented as a table and as a graph and all dimensions are **synchronised.**

 ![enter image description here](http://img.pyplan.org/Visua_index_sync.png)

-This means that **any dimension filtered on table will apply of graph and vice versa.**
+This means that **any dimension filtered on table will apply o graph and vice versa.**

 On the other hand, it may be useful to **des-synchronised** dimensions between objects.
 For instance, you may need to filter some item type on table while all item type is shown on graph.